mmuszynski/MusicStaffView/README.md

     .showNaturalAccidentals(false)
     .lineWidth(10.0)

-Hopefully, this descriptive language model will lead to better results.
+Hopefully, this descriptive language model will lead to more fluent, understandable code.